 The trick is to keep the chicken liver container on ice inside of a cooler, not in the sun, otherwise the meat melts and it's difficult to fish with.
 Another tip is to keep your bait fresh.
 Using a treble hook alone works great, but after twenty minutes underwater the meat starts to crumble and break apart.
 There are ways to keep the bait on longer.

 Elastic Surgical Netting (Tubular)

-You can buy a roll of elastic surgical netting at the store and use it as a bait holder.
+You can buy a roll of elastic surgical netting and use it as a bait holder.
 This works well because it allows you to cast without having to worry about your bait flying off of the hook.
 The tiny holes in the elastic allow the juices from the meat to escape into the water to attract catfish and keep the bait on longer than using a bare hook.

 I've caught channel catfish using this method, but after a while, the juices from the liver are gone and the netting becomes more visible to fish.
 The trick is to keep the bait fresh.
 Reel in your line every twenty minutes and check your bait.

 Another trick when using a treble hook is to tie off the liver with string, or a spare piece of fishing line.
 This helps keep the bait on when casting, but it doesn't work as well as tubular netting.
 You simply wrap the fishing line around the bait and hook to secure it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.